 Testing sensors and actuators (to include relevant circuit/connectors):

-A high-pressure system leak can be indicated if the sensor output rapidly drops to 0.5 Volts after the engine has been stopped, as might occur with a leaky injector, rail pressure regulator, inlet metering valve or pump.
+A high-pressure system leak can be indicated if the sensor output rapidly drops to 0.5 V after the engine has been stopped, as might occur with a leaky injector, rail pressure regulator, inlet metering valve or pump.

-Please note, the example waveform was captured with an unloaded engine; with the engine fully loaded over a prolonged period, the sensor output voltage will be above 2.5 Volts and, in the extreme case, up to 4.5 V.
+Please note, the example waveform was captured with an unloaded engine; with the engine fully loaded over a prolonged period, the sensor output voltage will be above 2.5 V and, in the extreme case, up to 4.5 V.

 P0087 – Fuel rail pressure sensor or rail pressure too low

 P0088 – Fuel rail pressure sensor or rail pressure too high

 P0190 – Fuel rail pressure sensor circuit open/short/failure

 P0191 – Fuel rail pressure sensor circuit performance/range